hapax/hapax.github.io/assets/simple-physics.md

 <span style="padding-left: 20px; display:block">
-(e) Naturally occuring carbon is mostly carbon-12, which has $12$ nucleons (protons and neutrons, of approximately equal weight) in the nucleus.
+(e) Naturally occuring carbon is mostly carbon-12, which has $12$ nucleons (protons and neutrons, of approximately equal mass) in the nucleus.
-How heavy is a neutron?
+How heavy is a proton?
 </span>

 ---